 Much has been written about eating a healthy diet to lower your risk of breast cancer.
 But what kind of diet should you eat once you already have breast cancer?
-That same healthy diet; you’re now trying to avoid a recurrence.
-But you may not be able to stick to that healthy diet when chemotherapy robs you of your sense of taste and/or smell; and not only takes away your appetite, but makes even the thought of food" well, sickening.
+That same healthy diet; you're now trying to avoid a recurrence.
+But you may not be able to stick to that healthy diet when chemotherapy robs you of your sense of taste and/or smell; and not only takes away your appetite, but makes even the thought of food well, sickening.
 What kind of diet do you follow when you can barely eat?

-Chemotherapy.
-It’s one of your biggest and most immediate fears when you hear you have breast cancer.
+It's one of your biggest and most immediate fears when you hear you have breast cancer.

 Right after you think, "I'm going to die.
 I'll never see my kids grow up" never hold my first grandchild," you think, "Oh, no — does this mean I'll have to have chemo?"

 Horror stories around the ravages of chemo are ubiquitous.
 Everyone knows someone whose aunt, or cousin, or best friend had chemo, and how bad it was.
 How sick it made your mother-in-law.
-How your boss’ wife lost her hair.
-Even how a friend of a friend of a friend died not from cancer, but from chemo"
+How your boss' wife lost her hair.
+Even how a friend of a friend of a friend died not from cancer, but from chemo.

 First of all, ignore the second-hand stories.
 Millions of people undergo chemotherapy as part of cancer treatment, and live to tell the tale — the key word being "live."
 Chemo has been proven to save lives; potentially yours.
 So if your oncologist urges you to have chemo, think hard before letting its side effects — and yes, they're real and negative — scare you off.